 In fact, a benchmark performed by Kinsta Managed Hosting showed that PHP 7 is almost 2x faster than its previous version.
 A lot of websites that have been hosted on shared hosting for several years will almost certainly not be using PHP 7.

 Upgrading, however, may result in some old functions to be no longer supported; although most of the modern themes available today don’t encounter any random errors when using an upgraded PHP version.
-You just have to call your hosting provider and ask them how you can switch to a new version.
+You just have to talk to your hosting provider and ask them how you can switch to a new version.

-Post revisions also take up space within your database, so it’s a good idea to limit the number of drafts stored to a minimum of 2 or 3 to serve as your backup copies.
+Post revisions also take up space within your database, so it’s a good idea to limit the number of drafts stored to a maximum of 2 or 3 to serve as your backup copies.

-How to speed up WordPress Tip #10: Disable Pingbacks and Trackbacks
+How to speed up WordPress Tip #4: Disable Pingbacks and Trackbacks

 This can cause irrelevant links to be added to your site, which can cause confusion to your visitors and it also affects your website’s performance.